gsa-oes/office-of-evaluation-sciences/_collaborations/2120-health-misinformation-toolkit.md

 ## What did we do?

-The Office of the Surgeon General (OSG) developed a Health Misinformation Toolkit to explain what motivates people to share misinformation and to help slow the spread of health misinformation.
+The Office of the Surgeon General developed a Health Misinformation Toolkit to explain what motivates people to share misinformation and to help slow the spread of health misinformation.
 Research in the social and behavioral sciences has shown that people are prone to unknowingly sharing false information for several reasons, as described in the toolkit:
 1. We like to feel that we have new information that others don’t know;
 2. We want to protect the people we care about;
 3. We may be seeking explanations or want to share information that helps us to make sense of events; and